-There have been post-marketing reports of hypersensitivity and anaphylaxis associated with the use of acetaminophen.
-Clinical signs included swelling of the face, mouth, and throat, respiratory distress, urticaria, rash, pruritus, and vomiting.
+There have been post-marketing reports of hypersensitivity and anaphylaxis associated with use of acetaminophen.
+Clinical signs include swelling of the face, mouth, and throat, respiratory distress, urticaria, rash, pruritis, and vomiting.
 There were infrequent reports of life-threatening anaphylaxis requiring emergency medical attention.
-Instruct patients to discontinue Acetaminophen and Codeine Phosphate Tablets immediately and seek medical care if they experience these symptoms.
-Do not prescribe Acetaminophen and Codeine Phosphate Tablets for patients with acetaminophen allergy [see PRECAUTIONS; Information for Patients/Caregivers].
+Instruct patients to discontinue Hydrocodone Bitartrate and Acetaminophen Tablets, USP immediately and seek medical care if they experience these symptoms.
+Do not prescribe Hydrocodone Bitartrate and Acetaminophen Tablets, USP for patients with acetaminophen allergy.

 At high doses or in sensitive patients, hydrocodone may produce dose-related respiratory depression by acting directly on the brain stem respiratory center.
 Hydrocodone also affects the center that controls respiratory rhythm, and may produce irregular and periodic breathing.